 And he was right, Lincoln went on to win the presidency, though with only 39 percent of the popular vote.

-Thanks to Abraham Lincoln’s Classroom, which has lots more about the president.
-This story about Abraham Lincoln in New England was updated in 2020.
+Thanks to Abraham Lincoln’s Classroom.
+This story about Abraham Lincoln in New England was updated in 2021.